 Ruby and Pink Sapphire – they are from the same family of mineral, Corundum.
-They are chemically identical, but they are purely different from each other because of their color variations, availability and price.
+They are chemically identical, but they are purely different from each other because of their color variations, availability, and price.
 It is very hard to draw a link between them; you can check the following image for that:

-Similarity between Ruby and Pink Sapphire:
+The similarity between Ruby and Pink Sapphire:

-- The hardness of Ruby and Pink Sapphire is same, which is 9 on the Mohs scale of hardness.
+- The hardness of Ruby and Pink Sapphire is the same, which is 9 on the Mohs scale of hardness.

 - The Refractive Index of both minerals is between 1.757 and 1.779.

 If you are going to buy Red Ruby, then you should be extra careful when buying it.
 You can ask for the originality certificate from the seller because real Rubies are very rare and expensive.
 They are dark red in color and Blood Red sometimes.
 The availability of both the minerals put a direct influence on their prices.
-Pink Sapphires are more common than Rubies and can be found in bigger size and nine times out of ten, Rubies are much higher priced than Pink Sapphires.
+Pink Sapphires are more common than Rubies and can be found in bigger sizes and nine times out of ten, Rubies are much higher priced than Pink Sapphires.

 In general, Ruby and Pink Sapphire both are beautiful gemstones from Corundum.
-Chemically, both are same, but the percentage of chromium creates difference between them.
+Chemically, both are the same, but the percentage of chromium creates the difference between them.
 The presence of chromium is higher than 0.9% in Ruby, whereas chromium presence is lower than 0.5% in Pink Sapphire.
-So, if you are not able to check this percentage, then you better ask for the genuinity certificate from the seller for both of the gemstones.
+So, if you are not able to check this percentage, then you better ask for the genuine certificate from the seller for both of the gemstones.